argilla-io/argilla/docs/index.rst

 * **Iterate** on ground-truth data and predictions to debug, track and improve your models over time.
 * **Build** custom applications and dashboards on top of your model predictions and ground-truth data.

-Rubrix is designed to enable novel, human-in-the loop workflows involving data scientists, subject matter experts and data engineers for curating, understanding and evolving data for AI projects.
+Rubrix is designed to enable novel, human-in-the loop workflows involving data scientists, subject matter experts and data engineers for curating, understanding and evolving data for AI and data science projects.

 We've tried to make Rubrix easy, fun and seamless to use with your favourite libraries while keeping it scalable and flexible.
 Rubrix's main components are: